ceph/bubbles/deploy/README.md

 # Deploying Bubbles for Development

-Given Bubbles is not part of the main ceph distribution, we need to take a few steps to get Bubbles running as a module served by ceph-mgr.
+Given Bubbles is not part of the main Ceph distribution, we need to take a few steps to get Bubbles running as a module served by ceph-mgr.

 It might seem a bit convoluted at this point, but we will do our best attempts